python-ldap/python-ldap/Doc/reference/ldap.rst

 .. py:data:: OPT_X_SASL_NOCANON

-   If set to zero SASL host name canonicalization is disabled.
+   If set to zero, SASL host name canonicalization is disabled.
+This is the only SASL option that can be set globally.

 .. py:data:: OPT_X_SASL_REALM